 Let me explain the above code.

-First-line will check whether the URL which has been entered by the user is having “HTTPS” or not and will be true if it is not having “HTTPS”.
+First-line will check whether the URL that has been entered by the user has “HTTPS” or not, and will be true if it does not have “HTTPS”.

 In this part “https://%{SERVER_NAME}/$”